 Why has machine learning become so critical to cybersecurity?

 Several reasons.
 With machine learning, cybersecurity systems can analyze patterns and learn from them to help prevent similar attacks and respond to changing behavior.
-Machine learning helps cybersecurity teams be more pro-active in preventing threats and responding to active attacks in real time.
-Machine learning can reduce the amount of time spent on routine tasks and enable organizations to use their resources more strategically.
+It can help cybersecurity teams be more proactive in preventing threats and responding to active attacks in real time.
+It can reduce the amount of time spent on routine tasks and enable organizations to use their resources more strategically.

 In short, machine learning can make cybersecurity simpler, more proactive, less expensive and far more effective.
 But it can only do those things if the underlying data that supports the machine learning provides the complete picture of the environment.
 As they say, garbage in, garbage out.